Warnervale railway station

 Warnervale railway station is located on the Main Northern line in New South Wales, Australia.
 It serves the town of Warnervale and opened on 2 September 1907.

 Platforms and services

 Warnervale has two side platforms.
 It is served by NSW TrainLink Central Coast & Newcastle Line services travelling from Sydney Central to Newcastle.

 Transport links

-Busways operates one route via Warnervale station:
+Busways operates one bus route via Warnervale station, under contract to Transport for NSW: